BulletButcher88/favorite_places_react_native/README.md

 # React-Native CRUD App

-<h5>Save geoposition or a placed a pin location and access to the camera roll and saves data using SQLite to clients database/device</h5>
+<p>Using Expo SDK you can save geo-position, pins a location, access the camera roll and saves data onto the client device using SQLite.
+The aim is to use React Native and React knowledge to build native iOS and Android Apps - incl.
+Push Notifications, Hooks, Redux</p>

 <img src="./assets/SQLite-RN.gif" width="300" height="600">
 <br>